 Also known as the African sidewinder snake, Peringuy’s adder is a viper from the Viperidae subfamily of Viperinae.
 It was named for Louis Péringuey, a museum director and entomologist from South Africa.
 Their genus, Bitis, includes approximately 18 species, including puff adders and horned adders.

 The Viperinae subfamily includes over 80 snake species spread across 13 genera.
 In addition, this subfamily contains the common European adder, the most widespread of any venomous snake species.

 Population and Conservation Status of Peringuey’s Adder

-These snakes have a stable population and aren’t endangered; the International Union for the Conservation of Nature (IUCN) assessed them for the Redlist in 2019 and determined they’re of “least concern.”
+These snakes have a stable population and aren’t endangered.
+The International Union for the Conservation of Nature (IUCN) assessed them for the Redlist in 2019 and determined they’re of “least concern.”

 Peringuey’s adders give birth during the summer and fall in the southern hemisphere (December through April) and average four to ten young per litter.
 We don’t have information about their current population.
 However, some observers have noted that, where their territory overlaps with the horned adder, there appear to be some hybrids between the two species.
-This makes counting their population accurate a little more complicated.
+This makes counting their population accurately a little more complicated.